 Ultimately, it’s hard to differentiate fact from fiction in the story of Mary Ludwig Hays/Molly Pitcher.
 However, there is no doubt that she was an important part of the Continental Army during the Revolutionary War, and learning her story is a wonderful way to learn about the sacrifices that many women made during the conflict.

 So, the next time you find yourself traveling through the area, make sure to take a trip to Carlisle to see the grave of Molly Pitcher.

 Visiting Molly Pitcher’s Grave at the Old Public Graveyard

 Molly Pitcher is buried in the northern half of the Old Public Graveyard in Carlisle, PA at the following coordinates: 40.197553, -77.188257.

 Your best option for parking when visiting is the free street parking along East South Street between South Hanover Street and South Bedford Street.
 The other roads that surround the graveyard do not have parking areas.
 You can also use this address to find the graveyard: 35 E South St, Carlisle, PA 17013.

 Enter the Old Public Graveyard through the entrances on either East South Street or Cemetery Avenue and look for the statue and American flag that mark Molly Pitcher’s grave.

 The historical marker for Molly Pitcher can be found at 235 South Hanover Street (where you could also park).
 The mural can be found on the side of the building at 49 West High Street.
 Molly Pitcher Brewing Company is located at 139 West High Street.

 Looking for more great places to visit nearby?
-Check out the ruins of the World War 2 POW camp in Michaux State Forest, the Army Heritage Center, and the covered bridges of Perry County.
+Check out the ruins of the World War 2 POW camp in Michaux State Forest, the Army Heritage Center, the abandoned Carlisle Odd Fellows Hall, and the covered bridges of Perry County.